jundalisay/spblist/content/en/social/economics/solutions/usufruct-economy.md

 The first and most doable step is Reforestation and Afforestation.
 This matches the solution from the most enlightened philosophers to simply plant a lot of trees to combat climate change:

 {{< q a="Hume" >}}
 Strabo says that the northern parts of Spain are ill inhabited because of the great cold.
-This means that Europe is become warmer than before.
+This means that Europe is becoming warmer than before.
 This warming is caused by the cultivation of land which causes woods to be cleared.
 The woods formerly shaded the earth and kept the rays of the sun from penetrating to it.
 Our northern colonies in America become more temperate as the woods are felled.
 {{< /q >}}

 {{< q a="Sarkar" >}}